kimberleehowley/javascript-january/how_javascript_works/how_javascript_works_notes.md

 - Advocates saving some development cycles for removing unnecessary code
 - JSCheck is a library that does case generation
 - This isn ot how testing works.
 This is how the particular library _you wrote_ works.

+## 24: How Optimizing works
+- Better to measure performance than to "fiddle with code"

+## 25: How Transpiling works
+- Transpilers translate one programming language into another
+- Neo is a transpiled language
+- Talking about future languages when I want to learn existing

+## 26: How Tokenizing works
+- First step in processing a program is to break it into tokens

+## 27: How Parsing works
+- Parsing: weaves the stream of token objects into a tree; look for errors in the source

+## 28: How code generation works
+- Code generation: takes the tree that the parser wove and transforms it into an executable form

+## 29: How runtimes work
+- More about Neo

+## 30: How Wat! works
+- Argues `===` is the correct equality operator
+- JavaScript is funny some times!

+## 31: How this book works
+- Argues the next evolution in programming paradigms will be Distributed Eventual Programming